SoltuneMontepre/Fuvekonse/README.md

 ## Overview

-This document expands the basic steps to get the author-service running locally.
+This document expands the basic steps to get the fuvekonse app running locally.
 Each step below preserves the original items and adds brief explanations and copy-paste commands where applicable.

 ## Environment setup